dxw/playbook/src/working-here/pay-pension-and-benefits.md

 If you are going to become the primary carer for any reason (for example medical incapacity, or bereavement) within the first 18 weeks from the birth or adoption of a child, dxw will consider your eligibility for 100% pay in line with our offer for primary carers.
-Please approach the People Manager to discuss this.
+Please approach the Head of People to discuss this.

 As with all company benefits, you will be entitled to these once you are no longer on your probationary period.